How to Make Healthy Banana Bread

 Related: How to Bake a Healthier Cupcake

 Cut Carbs If you want to cut the carbs, there are a few gluten-free flours that pack a lot of nutrients.
 You can use 1/4 cup of coconut flour for every cup of all-purpose flour a recipe calls for.
-A 2-tablespoon serving of coconut flour contains 18 percent of the daily value for fiber and 6 percent of potassium.
+A 2-tablespoon serving of coconut flour contains 18% of the Daily Value for fiber and 6% DV of potassium.

 Add Protein If you want to add more protein, you can use teff flour.
 It's a gluten-free flour that's considered a supergrain.
 It contains a lot of iron and magnesium, as well as B vitamins, zinc and calcium.
 For every cup of flour a recipe calls for, you can use about 4 tablespoons of teff flour.